h2020charisma/vamas_twa42_p6_raman_calibration/README_ploomber.md

 In [Ploomber](https://ploomber.io/), the [pipeline.yaml](src/pipeline.yaml) file is the central configuration file that defines the entire data pipeline.
 It describes what tasks make up the pipeline, how they are connected, what inputs they take, what outputs they produce, and any parameters or settings each task requires.

 What pipeline.yaml contains:
-- Metadata : This section can include general pipeline-level options, such as whether to automatically extract upstream dependencies from the code.
+- `Metadata` : This section can include general pipeline-level options, such as whether to automatically extract upstream dependencies from the code.
-- Tasks: The core of the file is the list of tasks.
+- `Tasks`: The core of the file is the list of tasks.

 For each task, pipeline.yaml specifies:

 - `source`: The script or notebook that contains the code to run the task.
 - `name`: A unique name for the task; often parameterized to run multiple instances (e.g., "spectraframe_[[key]]").